saikitsune/jobs/contents/systems-guru/index.md

 ## Ok, sound good?

 This job could be described as DevOps, but it isn't because I hate that word.
 So Systems Guru it is.
-Basically you will be helping keep the infrastructure platform moving forward and "keeping it up"
+Basically you will be helping keep the infrastructure platform moving forward and "keeping it up".

 To stand out from the noise tell me,